The Huntress I

 Earth-One Huntress and Sportsmaster

-While there were still multiple Earths, there were also an Earth-One version of the Huntress and Sportsmaster.
+While there were still infinite Earths, there were also an Earth-One version of the Huntress and Sportsmaster.
 The first appearance involved just the Huntress, who was romantically involved with a rough-hewn muscle man known as Typhoon.
 She wore a yellow leopard-print bikini and wielded a spear gun.
 They were pawns of O.G.R.E. and came to blows with Aquaman and his wife Mera, who eventually helped them escape from the tyranny of O.G.R.E.'s Supreme One.
 (Aquaman v.1 #26)

 Many years later, the Huntress reappeared with the Earth-One Sportsmaster.
 They looked identical to their Earth-Two counterparts and had discovered a treasure at the base of a Mexican pyramid.
 They abducted Batgirl and Robin and forced them into a competition to navigate the pyramid's traps.
 The Dynamite Duo turned the tables on their captors and captured the bickering husband and wife.
 (Batman Family #7)

 Mr. and Mrs. Menace escaped to their suburban home within three months but the Huntress was fed up.
 Declaring that "super-villains never win," she announced her intention to become a heroine.
 The Sportsmaster suggested a friendly baseball game between heroes and villains; if her team won, she would become a crime fighter.

 Using unexplained technology, they teleported several heroes to New York's Crandall Stadium and forced them to participate in the game.
 Despite his dirty tricks, the Sportsmaster and his team lost.
 (DC Super-Stars #10) The Huntress' promise to abandon crime never manifested.

 - Infinity, Inc. #35–36

 - JSA Annual #1